Understanding Tinnitus

 🎧 TRT Sound Therapy — Frequency Generator

-Generate calibrated tones at your tinnitus frequency for relief, matching, and therapy.
-Built on the Web Audio API — works directly in your browser, no download required.
+Generate calibrated tones at your tinnitus frequency.
+Built on the Web Audio API — works directly in your browser.

 How to Use This Tool

-- For pitch matching: Select frequencies one by one and identify which most closely resembles your tinnitus sound.
-Note that frequency for your ENT appointment.
+- Pitch matching: Select frequencies one by one to find which most closely resembles your tinnitus.

-- For TRT sound therapy: Select White Noise or Pink Noise and set volume just below where you can hear your tinnitus — this is the “mixing point” for habituation.
+- TRT therapy: Select White Noise or Pink Noise and set volume just below where you can still hear your tinnitus.

-- Always use headphones at low-to-moderate volume.
-Never use this tool at high volume — it will worsen tinnitus and damage hearing.
+- Always use headphones at low volume.
+Never use at high volume.

 Understanding TRT — Tinnitus Retraining Therapy